 - The result of any API call, such as a follow on Twitter

-- Access Control Conditions are compatible with most EVM chains, Cosmos, and Solana.
+- Access Control Conditions can be defined using state from most EVM chains, Cosmos, and Solana..
 View the full list here.

 - AND + OR operators (boolean logic) can be used to combine any of the supported conditions listed above.

-- Storage provider agnostic: use your preferred storage solution, including IPFS, Arweave, Ceramic, or even a centralized provider, like AWS.
+- Storage provider of choice: use your preferred storage solution, including IPFS, Arweave, Ceramic, or even a centralized provider, like AWS.